 Purpose, scope and users

-The purpose of this procedure is to ensure the systematic and periodic review of the Occupational Health & Safety Management System (OH&SMS) by [Top Management] in order to evaluate possibilities for improvement and needs for changes, including OH&S Policy and OH&S Objectives.
+The purpose of this procedure is to ensure the systematic and periodic review of the Occupational Health & Safety (OH&S) Management System by [Top Management] in order to evaluate possibilities for improvement and needs for changes, including OH&S Policy and OH&S Objectives.

-This procedure is applied to all processes within the OH&SMS.
+This procedure is applied to all processes within the OH&S management system.

 Users of this document are [members of top and mid-level management] of [organization name].